PhillyChapbookReview.org Masthead header

 Francesca Leader, Issue 1 (Review)

-PCR welcomes unsolicited chapbook reviews year-round.
+PCR welcomes unsolicited chapbook reviews/interviews year-round and original poetry in four periods beginning February 1, May 1, August 1, and November 1.
 We’re only interested in poets and poetics right now.
 Please read our guidelines fully before submitting pitches.
 PCR is a curated journal.
 We purchase first serial rights, which revert one month after publication, and non-exclusive archival and syndication rights.